Hi! I'm Mariah MacCarthy. I also go by Rae.

 And...I was miserable.
 I was stretched thin, working every minute, too burnt out to even able to enjoy my artistic success.
 I was crying in my therapist's office and not even saving any money because I was spending it all on indulgences to make myself feel better.

 I quit the day job so I could write full-time.
 I started teaching playwriting classes and writing articles for various publications.
 I applied to theatre opportunities that would allow me to travel - something I'd never been able to do with a mere two weeks' vacation at my old job.
-And I received an offer for my first YA novel, Squad (coming out in March 2019!).
+And I received an offer for my first YA novel, Squad (which just came out in March 2019!).

 Amidst all this, while taking an online business course, I realized: oh shit.
 I've wanted to be a life coach for like three years and never admitted it.
 I think this is what I have to do.
 How do I do this?

 Over time, I've refined my compassionate approach to coaching, which honors the messy, nonlinear nature of human growth.
 As a coach, I draw on my experience recovering from heartbreak, living with anxiety, being a big ol' slutty queer, working tons of different jobs, pulling myself up from below the poverty line, using my art as activism, and deliberately crafting a life where I could be authentically myself at pretty much all times.